 Disclaimer -This post may contain affiliate links.
 When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

-Chicken strips are great for children with their little hands.
+Chicken strips are great for children with little hands.
 Besides, who doesn’t like to eat with their hands?
 Since you are making them from scratch you can cut them to whatever size you like.
 If you want nuggets, just cut them in nugget shapes instead of strips.
 You can find many of the ingredients in our diabetic-friendly Pantry.

 In this post, you will find, a shopping list of ingredients, kitchen tools needed to make this recipe, a printable recipe for Low Carb Chicken Strips, nutritional value per serving and our recipe for Classic Sugar-Free Dipping Sauce (a must for this recipe).